Repairs

 Inadequate heating and ventilation can cause issues in your accommodation such as condensation, damp and mould, particularly if you are drying your clothes inside.
 If it is found that damage has been caused to the property due to a lack of heating, you may be charged for the repairs.
 But more importantly, you could be damaging your health.

-You must also make sure that during the winter, you have the heating on for a few hours per day (even if none of you are there!) throughout the season to make sure that the pipes do not freeze and burst.
+Ensure you have the heating on for a few hours per day (even if none of you are there) throughout the colder seasons, as this helps to prevent pipes freezing and bursting.
 This is of particular importance over the Christmas vacation when the property could be empty for a few weeks.
 It could cost you much more to pay for the damage than the amount you would have paid for the heating.

 Who Should Pay For the Repairs?